 Elegant Themes offers 87 different designs but most of their 375,000 customers use Divi and Extra themes.
 With them you also get access to a few awesome plugins (more on that later) as well as top-notch support forum.
 Elegant Themes subscription is billed yearly.
 If you don’t renew your subscription you still get to keep Divi but you won’t have access to updates or support.
-Elegant Themes costs $89 per year however you can use this link and get it for $70 (you won’t find that offer on the official ET website).
+Elegant Themes costs only $89 per year and you can find it here.

 I’ve tried 100’s of different plugins over the years.
 The general rule is: the less plugins you have the better because some plugins slow down your website.
 Here is the list of the most important plugins that I am using at the moment.